BuddyForms/BuddyForms/readme.txt

 == Changelog ==

+= 2.2.3 – 10.
+July 2018
+* Fixed the reCaptcha library, adding a native checking from google.
+* Added a link to generate new keys.
+* Fixed the permission tab checkboxes css
+* Implemented a role based authorization security mechanism using a custom attribute filter.
+* Fixed a issue with the drop zone.
+File upload via form not attached to post
+* Added a screen option for the submission screen.
+* Fixed the login for active or not active users.
+* Added the js script to handle the moderation settings.
+* Added the new moderation and on update user settings.
+* Implementing the moderation function for user update.
+* Updating the options and the text related to the moderation to make more friendly.
+* Fixed the upload field initializer.
+* Added some functions to display the submit message of the forms and the default message.
+* Added the new option to the form setting to add new message on form update.
+* Fixed the user update on form update.
+* Implementing the new update message for form submit
+* Freemius SDK Update

 = 2.2.2 – 29.
 Jun 2018
-* Fixing the resend activation link for user pending of activations
+* Fixed the resend activation link for user pending of activations
 * Improved the submission view UI
 * Added a new filter buddyform_after_activate_user.
 To hook just after the user got activated.
 * Removed duplicated argument `$bf_value` from the filter `bf_submission_column_default`.
-* Fixing a notice related to an empty attached_page option
+* Fixed a notice related to an empty attached_page option
 * Updating the js functions to not use live, thanks to @virtualLast
 * Removing deprecated functions and fixed several smaller issues
 * Prefixed custom_user_profile_fields function to avoid conflicts with other plugins using the same name.

 = 2.2.1 – 22.
 Jun 2018
-* Adding a filter at top of the user list to filter the list of user for the buddyforms pending for activation users.
+* Added a filter at top of the user list to filter the list of user for the buddyforms pending for activation users.
-* Adding the activation and resend activation email link into the admin user list.
+* Added the activation and resend activation email link into the admin user list.
-* Adding a buddyform function to generate nonces, to use in the activation process of users.
+* Added a buddyform function to generate nonces, to use in the activation process of users.
 * Saving the activation link into user meta.
-* Adding a function to get the current user id from the get parameters when the activation process is running.
+* Added a function to get the current user id from the get parameters when the activation process is running.
 * Applying code style.
 * Mke the review notification grab the correct version number.